-When it comes to location, the highest average paycheck (approximately $127K per year) can be spotted in New York, N.Y.; Minneapolis, Minn. (around $110K), the company's headquarter city of Winston-Salem, N.C. (approximately $65K), and Charlotte, N.C. (about $52K) are the next top-paying cities.
-Kings Mountain, N.C. is near the bottom for pay at $37K.
-By state, New York offers the highest pay at $127K annually.
+When it comes to location, the highest average paycheck (approximately $125K annually) can be spotted in New York, N.Y.; Minneapolis, Minn. (around $111K), the company's headquarter city of Winston-Salem, N.C. (about $64K), and Kings Mountain, N.C. ($37K) are the next top-paying cities.
+Across Hanesbrands, Inc.'s U.S. offices, employees in the state of New York earn the most, taking home $125K per year.

 Years of Experience

-For those with one to four years of experience, median paychecks reach $50K per year.
-Survey participants who have worked at Hanesbrands, Inc. for between five and 10 years earn about $67K annually on average.
-The largest fraction of Hanesbrands, Inc. people (39 percent) have been working for 10-19 years and earn $70K per year on average.
+For those with one to four years of experience, median paychecks reach $56K annually.
+Survey participants who have worked at Hanesbrands, Inc. for between five and 10 years earn approximately $58K per year on average.
+Broken down by tenure, the largest share of Hanesbrands, Inc. employees (35 percent) have 10-19 years of experience and earn around $84K annually on average.

 Certifications and Degrees